mayahatter/faac-app/README.md

 # FAAC-APP
 Sample web app that exposes a REST api and a SOAP web service interacting with MySQL database.

-The frontEnd is simple ANgularJS with MvvM Pattern Implementation.
+The frontEnd is simple angularJS with MvvM Pattern Implementation.

 Client and server are containerized together with Docker compose.

 # LAUNCHING APP